KilledByAPixel/OS13k/README.md

 - Prefix local storage keys with OS13k(program name) to prevent collisions
 - OS13k works well on mobile devices, so we plan to have a separate entry for the JS13k mobile category
 - Make use of the built in features of OS13k to save space in your code
+- For now don't worry about submitting fully minified versions of your code, just keep it clean
+- I will make a separate folder specifically for our minified build
+- Don't worry about overhead from OS13k function call names, remember this will be zipped

 ### Shadertoys and Dweets

-- Programs with the extension .shader.js or .dweet.js will automatically load as dweets or shadertoys
+- Programs with the extension .shader.js or .dweet.js will automatically load as dweets or shadertoys!
 - Shadertoys and dweets are automatically paused when they don't have focus
+- They also automatically have reload and show code options applied
 - Dweets do not need to be under 140 characers, there is no limit, but try to keep em small
 - Dweets cand do anything that other programs can do including access OS13k and zzfx
 - Shadertoy shaders support iTime, iMouse, iResolution, and iChannel0